Aeroluna/LunaCoopMod/README.md

 - Changed Extended Thermal Lance to additionally affect Warbringer.
 - Changed Graviton Catapult to additionally affect Clolarion.

 It seemed weird that these upgrades did not affect their champion counterpart.
-Fun fact: the Scout range upgrade at the Fleet Beacon *does* affect Mojo.
+Fun fact: the Scout range upgrade at the Fleet Beacon *did* affect Mojo.
 Not sure why this was the exception.

 - Remove Disruptors.

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 The disruptors have been moved to Karax.

+- Fixed an issue where Conservator's Protective Field ability/passive would not affect units on a different cliff level.
 - Added a visual effect to Fenix's Recall ability.

-Copied from Versus.

-- Fixed a bug where Conservator's Protective Field ability/passive would not affect units on a different cliff level.

 yeah.